Resources for Instructors

 Course Setup Best Practices and Resources

-• Review the University’s important deadlines such as the add, drop and WD deadlines, and relevant holidays.
-These dates can impact your course, which can be relevant for assessment planning.
+• Review the University’s important deadlines: The add, drop and WD deadlines, and relevant holidays can impact your course, which can be relevant for assessment planning.
+The ISCs and SAS advisors can help provide further information on how these deadlines and term time points can impact students and your course.

-• Create a plan for how students can receive help in the course.
-This can be done through a variety of ways, including instructor and/or TA office hours, discussion forums (e.g. Piazza) and/or tutorials.
+• Create a plan for how students can receive help in the course: There are a variety of options, including instructor and/or TA office hours, discussion forums (e.g. Piazza, Teams, etc.) and/or tutorials.
 Providing multiple avenues of support for students can be incredibly helpful for our diverse student population.

 Accommodations